-4. To satisfy your mortgage lender – Buying homeowners insurance isn’t required by law, but if you have a mortgage, your lender will likely require you to ensure the home so it can protect its investment.
+4. To satisfy your mortgage lender – Buying homeowners insurance isn’t required by law, but if you have a mortgage, your lender will likely require you to insure the home so they can protect their investment.
 Even if you don’t have a mortgage, homeowners insurance is almost always a wise purchase that can safeguard your finances.

 Additionally, policies typically cover your hotel, and other miscellaneous expenses should you be forced to live elsewhere while your home is rebuilt or repaired.
 But prior to purchasing a policy, take time to ask about time frames and the specific limits of what is and isn’t covered.